-Public access to the house shall be limited to regular events and on demand guided tours.

-- Disability access shall be provided into the house - · Vehicle access and parking shall be restricted and controlled - The feasibility of providing additional car parking shall be investigated - Maintain regular contact between the Council and adjoining land owners particularly regarding vehicle access, character of the shared driveway and the landscape character of the grounds.
+- Public access to the house shall be limited to regular events and on demand guided tours. - Disability access shall be provided into the house - Vehicle access and parking shall be restricted and controlled - The feasibility of providing additional car parking shall be investigated - Maintain regular contact between the Council and adjoining land owners particularly regarding vehicle access, character of the shared driveway and the landscape character of the grounds. - Access by walking or public transport will be encouraged through improved information, walking links and signage.